 - Completing an assessment is not a guarantee of housing.

 - Make sure that the staff completing the assessment has all necessary contact information so that CES staff may easily reach the persons who have been assessed.

 - While waiting to be assigned a Housing Navigator, it is helpful to start collecting all the documentation (CA ID, SS card, Birth Certificate if applicable, DD214 if applicable) that will be necessary to complete the housing process.

 - VI-SPDAT Assessment Pamphlet – Revised 04/2018

 - Map (coming soon)

 CES Policies and Procedures

 CES User Resources

-All training videos and materials, forms, and workflows are available in the Learning Management System (LMS) and are only accessible by parties who have been or need to be trained in navigating the CES with clients and within ServicePoint.
+All training videos and materials, forms, and workflows are only accessible by parties who have been or need to be trained in navigating the CES with clients and within ServicePoint.
 You may view the HUD CES 101 brief Presentation for a general overview.